India to open civilian nuclear programme to greater scrutiny

 The move signals India's commitment "to the responsible use of nuclear power", Akbaruddin added, confirming earlier domestic reports.
 No comment was available from the IAEA.

-She also said the United States had made clear "its strong support for India's full membership in the four multilateral arms export control regimes, in a phased manner, as India takes the steps necessary to join each regime."

-The four control regimes are: the Nuclear Suppliers Group; the Missile Technology Control Regime; the Australia Group, which covers chemical and biological materials; and the Wassenaar Arrangement covering dual-use items and conventional weapons.

-Critics of the IAEA pact say it fails to allay concerns that India could get its foot in the door of a club of countries that trade in nuclear materials, without first signing the Non-Proliferation Treaty, which seeks to curb the spread of nuclear weapons.
+Yet critics say the pact fails to address concerns that India could as a result get its foot in the door of a club of countries that trade in nuclear materials, without first signing a treaty that seeks to curb the spread of nuclear weapons.

 There would be "no gain for non-proliferation" said Tariq Rauf, a former senior IAEA official now at the Stockholm International Peace Research Institute.